saagarjha/break/README.md

 ## Installation
 ### iOS
 * TestFlight: Waiting for developer license
-* Manual installation: Sign the app with your developer license, then build and deploy `break-ios` using Xcode.
+* Manual installation: Sign the app with your developer license, then build and deploy `break-iOS` using Xcode.
 See the [iOS README](./break-iOS) for more details.
 <br>

-<sup>"SchoolLoop" is a registered tradmark of SchoolLoop, Inc., which is not affiliated with or endorse this app.
+<sup>"SchoolLoop" is a registered trademark of SchoolLoop, Inc., which is not affiliated with or endorse this app.
 All other trademarks belong to their respective owners.</sup>